Kianoush-h/Youtube-Viewer-Increment/README.md

 # Youtube Viewer Increment
-Increse your viewers with this bot !
+Increase your viewers with this bot!

 This code uses selenium to scrap the Youtube page that you want to increase its viewers count.
-In the following sections I wil explain how to enter your page URL and how this code increases the viewers.
+In the following sections, I will explain how to enter your page URL and how this code increases the viewers.